Content last updated February 2023.

-Salesforce provides a Streaming API that allows for an event-driven approach for handling high-volume data synchronization.
+Salesforce provides an API that subscribes to event streams: Pub/Sub API.
+You can use Pub/Sub API to publish and subscribe to binary event messages based on gRPC and HTTP/2.
+Pub/Sub API enables an event-driven approach for handling high-volume data synchronization.
 Rather than having systems synchronously request data from Salesforce, data can be pushed out from Salesforce to other systems.

 Let's look at an example implmentation:

 Account record is inserted into Salesforce.
-Upon insertion, a CDC event is created and subscribers to that event can react to it.
+Upon insertion, a Change Data Capture event is created and subscribers to that event can react to it.
 In this case, an external subscriber gets the latest copy of the event, and inserts that event into an external database.

 With this approach, other systems can query for the account data against the external database without needing to directly access Salesforce.

-The Streaming API supports various event types: PushTopic, Change Data Capture (CDC), platform, and generic events which all provide slightly different capabilities for streaming data.
+Salesforce provides various event types: Change Data Capture and platform events.
+They offer slightly different capabilities for streaming data.
 The event type you choose will be dependent on your specific use case, but the overall architectural pattern is similar between event types.
+The legacy event types, PushTopic and Generic Events, are still offered with current functional capabilities but are no longer enhanced and have limited support.

 The increased ability to scale application performance and data synchronization with evented architectures does come with some complexity.
 Message delivery isn’t always guaranteed, so in rare cases, a change in Salesforce could be lost, leading to synchronization issues with external systems.